Needlets and foreground removal for SKAO hydrogen intensity maps: Gaussian and log-normal simulations

 \subsection{Contaminants}

-The sources that contaminate the 21-cm signal considered in this work are of two type: the astrophysical foregrounds and the polarization leakage.
+The sources that contaminate the 21-cm signal considered in this work are of two types: the astrophysical foregrounds and the polarization leakage.
 Fig.~\ref{fig:fg_sims} shows the all-sky contaminant components of our simulations.

 Fig.~\ref{fig:brightness_temp} shows the brightness temperature of all the contributions, including the foreground emissions, the cosmological signal and the thermal noise.